Edgar-Donk/frothy-brew/docs/colour_picker/adding_alpha_result.rst

 Change all references from the label having a background colour to the new vertical gradient.
 Change the label to a canvas.

-Since we have a colour mix container, add an entry widget, tie this to a tk variable to show the colour hash value.
-This needs to be a string variable as we have hexadecimal values.
+Since there is now a colour mix container, add an entry widget, tie this to a tk variable to show the colour hash value.
+This needs to be a string variable for hexadecimal values.
 Add an explanatory label.

-At the end of build draw all the gradients, so that they appear when we open the application.
+At the end of build draw all the gradients, so that they appear when opening the application.
 On startup show red, which is set at 255 while blue and green are 0.
 Show full alpha, no transparency, so set alpha to 255.